-Tammy, who was on her back, didn’t say anything.
+Tammy, who was on her back, didn’t respond.

 It was truly difficult for Stellan and I to keep from bursting out laughing at her comment.

 We reached the mining cave just before nightfall and Tammy spent the next few hours studying the rocks.
 I left Kiko who was teaching Stellan how to correctly throw a blade into the ground and went to sit down next to Tammy.
-I wondered what she was doing.
+I was intrigued by her focused state.

-She was just sitting on the ground, holding a small black rock in her hands so I asked her, “How’s it going?”
+She was just sitting on the ground, staring at a small black rock in her hands, so I asked her, “How’s it goin’?”

-“Fascinating, I’ve never seen composition like this before, it is able to take on different forms at will, depending on the situation.
-Plus it’s evolving even faster as it experiences new surroundings.”
+“Fascinating.
+I’ve never seen composition like this before.
+It is able to take on different forms at will, depending on the situation.
+Plus, it’s evolving at an exponential rate as it experiences new surroundings.”

-“Oh,” I said with interest, “so why does it like Kiko so much?”
+“Oh,” I said, taking interest.
+“So why does it like Kiko so much?”